To help the rural women become part of the formal economy and create jobs in rural areas where there is very little employment.

 There are 120 members currently benefiting from the program.
 These are divided into six groups and each group comprises of 20 members.
 All these groups have been trained in Business management before receiving loans.

-KCIU identifies vulnerable communities and families through a nutrition assessment and provides training, milk is a nutritious source of protein, especially for children.
+KCIU identifies affected communities and families through a nutrition assessment and provides training, milk is a nutritious source of protein, especially for children.
 Its a source of income for these families.

 [hrf_faqs category=’savings and microfinance’]